toopher/toopher-java/README-Iframe.md

         } else if (errorCode.equals(ToopherIframe.USER_OPT_OUT)) {
             // User has been marked as "Opt-Out" in the Toopher API
             //
-            // If your service allows opt-out, the user should be granted access
+            // If your service allows opt-out, the user should be granted access.
             //
         } else if (errorCode.equals(ToopherIframe.USER_UNKNOWN)) {
             // User has never authenticated with Toopher on this server